huawei-university/nlp-assignment-2/README.md

 The baseline solution in in `baseline.ipynb`

 Train data is available on the course platform.
-Test data will be available in the evaluation iштеукафсую
+Test data will be available in the evaluation interface.

  Accuracy to pass: 75%